vivekhamar/IonicApp/README.md

 # IonicApp
-THis is an Ionic - Angular application
+Tis is an Ionic - Angular application